AnmolS99/CurrencyCalculator/README.md

 ## How to run program
 To run the program follow these steps:

 1. Download code as zip
 2. Run App.java

+NB!
+You need to have the java.application package, which is not included in JDK 9 and upwards!